-Undergraduate majors or post-baccalaureate students planning to pursue clinical careers in speech-language pathology are strongly encouraged to complete and document a minimum of 25 observation hours of the delivery of clinical services, while working toward their bachelor’s degree.
-These clinical observations will occur in the UW Speech and Hearing Clinic and some select community sites.
+Undergraduate majors or post-baccalaureate students planning to pursue clinical careers in speech-language pathology are strongly encouraged to complete and document a minimum of 25 observation hours of the delivery of clinical services.

-It is recommended that students begin clinical observations early in their program of study.
-Survey results indicate that students find observations to be useful in better understanding coursework, identifying specific interests within the field of speech and hearing sciences, and deciding whether or not to pursue a professional/clinical career in speech-language pathology or audiology.
+Survey results indicate that students find observations to be useful in terms of contextualizing coursework, identifying specific interests within the field of speech and hearing sciences, and deciding whether or not to pursue a professional/clinical career in speech-language pathology or audiology.

-These observations serve as an important preparatory experience for graduate level clinical work, and most speech-language pathology graduate programs in the U.S. require students to complete these observations prior to enrollment.
+These observations serve as an important preparatory experience for graduate level clinical work, and all speech-language pathology graduate programs in the U.S. require students to complete these observations prior to enrollment.

-The American Speech-Language-Hearing Association (ASHA) 25 Observation Hour Requirement
+The American Speech-Language-Hearing Association (ASHA) Requirement - 25 Observation Hours

 ASHA is the professional and scientific credentialing association for speech-language pathologists, audiologists, and speech, language and hearing scientists.
 ASHA accredits graduate speech and hearing programs in the U.S. and sets the professional standards for speech-language pathologists and audiologists.